DIDSR/sfrc/README.rst

       python ct_superresolution/banded_plots_4r_sfrc_ct_tuning.py

-5. Apply SRGAN on sFRC test set
+5. Apply SRGAN and SR-WGAN on sFRC test set

    .. code-block::

       cd ct_superresolution
       bash +x demo_test_sr_models.sh 'test' 'sh' 'srgan'
       bash +x demo_test_sr_models.sh 'test' 'sm' 'srgan'
+      bash +x demo_test_sr_models.sh 'test' 'sh' 'srwgan'
+      bash +x demo_test_sr_models.sh 'test' 'sm' 'srwgan'

 Then set the first command line input as 'test' to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in the `sFRC paper <https://arxiv.org/abs/2603.04673>`_) when executing demo_sfrc_run.sh.

-6. sFRC on SRGAN-based CT upsampled (x4) test images (sharp as well as smooth)
+6. sFRC on SRGAN- and SR-WGAN-based CT upsampled (x4) test images (sharp as well as smooth)

    .. code-block::

       cd ..
-      bash +x demo_sfrc_run.sh 'CT' 'test' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh 'CT' 'test' 'sm' 47 # on smooth test data with 47 set as the no. of processors
+      bash +x demo_sfrc_run.sh 'CT' 'test' 'sh' 'srgan' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh 'CT' 'test' 'sm' 'srgan' 47 # on smooth test data with 47 set as the no. of processors bash +x demo_sfrc_run.sh 'CT' 'test' 'sh' 'srwgan' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh 'CT' 'test' 'sm' 'srwgan' 47 # on smooth test data with 47 set as the no. of processors

-To perform sFRC testing on the SR-WGAN results, re-run the code blocks in points 5 and 6 by changing the reconstruction option (i.e., ``srgan``) to ``srwgan``.
+To perform the data sufficiency analysis reported in Table 1 of the Supplementary Information section of the `sFRC paper <https://arxiv.org/abs/2603.04673>`_, update the model path to ``ct_superresolution/checkpoints/srgan-8p/`` in the ``demo_test_sr_models`` file referenced in Point 5 above.

 Apply trained UNet
 -------------------